Fleet Glycerin Suppositories Pediatric (rectal)

-For best results after using glycerin rectal, stay lying down until you feel the urge to have a bowel movement.
+For best results after using Fleet Glycerin Suppositories Pediatric rectal, stay lying down until you feel the urge to have a bowel movement.
 This medicine should produce a bowel movement within 15 to 60 minutes after using the suppository.

-Do not use glycerin rectal more than once in a 24-hour period.
+Do not use Fleet Glycerin Suppositories Pediatric rectal more than once in a 24-hour period.

 Call your doctor if this medication does not cause you to have a bowel movement within 1 hour after use.